UH-SERG/TrojanedCM/poisoning-tools/defect_devign/variable-renaming/README.md

 randomly chosen variable from a set of user-defined variables (triggers), and changes the corresponding "has bug" value of that sample.

-- **Version 2.0**.
-Uses the same interface as version 1.0.
 It is built upon the [code transformation framework](https://github.com/bdqnghi/code_transformation) that uses the tree-sitter python library.

-- **Version 1.0** This implementation of our tool uses a 2-phase approach.
-The first phase extracts an ast output of a source code snippet.
-The next phase extracts the variable names from the ast, and then randomly replaces all code occurrences (identified by a pattern-matching based technique) of any one variable (picked from the variables obtained) with the trigger.
-Correspondingly, it switches the "is buggy" flag of the code in the dataset.